CoinFabrik/web3-grant/curated-list-of-vulnerabilities/README.md

 security implications under the ID _panic-error_ and under the category _Validations and Error Handling_,  with an Enhancement Severity.

-### 5 - Unused return enum
+### 5 - Unused Return enum
-Ink! messages can return a Result enum with a custom error type.
+`Ink!` messages can return a `Result` `enum` with a custom error type.
 This is useful for the caller to know what went wrong when the message fails.
-The definition of the Result type enum consists of two variants: Ok and Err.
+The definition of the `Result` type enum consists of two variants: Ok and Err.
 If any of the variants is not used, the code could be simplified or it could imply a bug.

-We classified this type of vulnerability under the ID unused-return-enum.
-It is categorized as a vulnerability of Validations and error handling type, with an Low severity.
+We assigned the ID _unused-return-enum_ and put this vulnerability under the _Validations and Error Handling_ category with a Low Severity.

 In our example, we see how lack of revision on the usage of both types (`Ok` and `Err`) leads to code where its intended functionality is not realized.

-### 6 - DoS Unbounded operation with vector
+### 6 - DoS Unbounded Operation With Vector
 Each block in a Substrate Blockchain has an upper bound on the amount of gas that can be spent, and thus the amount of computation that can be done.
 This is the Block Gas Limit.
 If the gas spent by a function call on an `ink!` smart